chronicles041/AIDI1002.FinalProject_Suman_Ako/README.md

 ## Contact

-For any questions or issues, please contact [your email] or open an issue on this GitHub repository.
+For any questions or issues, open an issue on this GitHub repository https://github.com/facebookresearch/deit.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.